alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 Aggregates are a design pattern that helps us simplify the domain model by gathering several entities under a single abstraction:

-- Classes outside the aggregate cannot access the entities within the aggegate except through its root.
+- Classes outside the aggregate cannot access the entities within the aggregate except through its root.
-- An aggregate is a conhesive whole.
+- An aggregate is a cohesive whole.
 It represents a cohesive notion of the domain model.
 - Every aggregate has a set of invariants that it maintains during its lifetime.
 These invariants guarantee the aggregate is always in a consistent state.
-- Application services retreive aggregates from the database, perform actions on them and then persist them to the database as a transaction.
+- Application services retrieve aggregates from the database, perform actions on them and then persist them to the database as a transaction.
 - The invariants that spread across several aggregates should not be expected to be consistent all the time, but rather become eventually consistent.

 In our example, let's consider that each `SnackMachine` has a set of slots that are filled with products.
 The user selects the slot (1-10, let's say) and the product that is topmost is returned.
 This introduces two new abstractions: `Slot` and `Product`.
 Unlike `MoneyCollection`, each machine can have a different number of slots and in each slot several products: